gorarakelyan/metaseq/docs/training.md

 ### Training results logging and visualization with Aim

 [Aim](https://github.com/aimhubio/aim) is an easy-to-use and performant open-source ML experiment tracker.
-Aim logs your training runs, enables a beautiful UI to compare them and an API to query them programmatically.
+Aim logs your training runs, enables a functional UI to compare them and an API to query them programmatically.

 #### 1. Logging training results with Aim